sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Academy VM.md

 ![](https://i.imgur.com/5hsUFWn.png)

-We have a default Apache web page, let try it out
+We have a default Apache web page, trying out directory bruteforce gives us `academy` and `phpmyadmin`

 ![](https://i.imgur.com/jnxSiyX.png)

+Checking out `/academy` we have a login page, using the credentials we got `10201321:student` we were successfully logged in